Email Dr Varma

 The aim of acne treatments is to prevent scarring and improve acne until it burns itself out.
 Some treatments can reduce acne a great deal.
 Acne lasts for 6-14 years, median 6 years but the scarring if it occurs can be permanent

 Isotretinoin (Roaccutane) is an excellent drug for acne.
-It has been around for over 20 years and been used worldwide by millions.
+It has been around for almost 40 years and been used worldwide by millions.
 It has helped innumerable people with acne.
 A 4-6 month course can sometimes reduce acne by 90%.
 Occasionally a 2nd or 3rd course is required

 Everyone taking Isotretinoin will get some side effects such as dry lips dry nose